 - 90.1.
 The residual method is so called because it indicates the residual amount after deducting all known or anticipated costs required to complete the development from the anticipated value of the project when completed after consideration of the risks associated with completion of the project.
-This is known as the residual value.
-The residual value, derived from the residual method, may or may not equate to the market value of the development property in its current condition. - 90.2.
+This is known as the residual value. - 90.2.
 The residual value can be highly sensitive to relatively small changes in the forecast cash flows and the practitioner should provide separate sensitivity analyses for each significant factor. - 90.3.
 Caution is required in the use of this method because of the sensitivity of the result to changes in many of the inputs, which may not be precisely known on the valuation date, and therefore have to be estimated with the use of assumptions. - 90.4.
 The models used to apply the residual method vary considerably in complexity and sophistication, with the more complex models allowing for greater granularity of inputs, multiple development phases and sophisticated analytical tools.
 The most suitable model will depend on the size, duration and complexity of the proposed development. - 90.5.
-In applying the residual method, a valuer should consider and evaluate the reasonableness and reliability of the following: - (a) the source of information on any proposed building or structure, eg, any plans and specification that are to be relied on in the valuation, and - (b) any source of information on the construction and other costs that will be incurred in completing the project and which will be used in the valuation.
+In applying the residual method, a valuer should consider and evaluate the reasonableness and reliability of the following: - (a) the source of information on any proposed building or structure, eg, any plans and specification that are to be relied on in the valuation, and - (b) any source of information on the construction and other costs that will be incurred in completing the project and which will be used in the valuation. - 90.6.

-- 90.6.
 The following basic elements require consideration in any application of the method to estimate the market value of development property and if another basis is required, alternative inputs may be required.

 - (a) Completed property value,

 - (b) Construction costs,

 - (c) Consultants fees,

 - (d) Marketing costs,

 - (e) Timetable,

 - (f) Finance costs,

 - (g) Development profit,

 - (h) Discount rate.